Sitecore/jss/docs/data/routes/docs/nextjs/getting-started-nextjs/walkthrough-dotnetnew/en.md

   > You can customize the parameters passed into the `jss create` command by this template via the `--JSSCreateParams` parameter, e.g.
   > ```
-  > dotnet new sitecore.nextjs.gettingstarted -n MyProject --JSSCreateParams "--fetchWith GraphQL --prerender SSR"
+  > dotnet new sitecore.nextjs.gettingstarted -n MyProject --JSSCreateParams "--fetchWith REST --prerender SSR"
   > ```
   > For more information on `jss create` parameters see [the JSS CLI reference](/docs/fundamentals/cli).